 The Retirement Board Members serve as trustees of the funds of the Retirement System.
 They set investment goals and guidelines and review the performance of the money managers.
 They also set policy and oversee the general administration of the System.

 Bob Hooper has lived in the New North End, in both Wards 4 and 7, for over 30 years.
 He has committed his entire life to public service beginning with a tour of duty in the Army in 1971.
 Since 1980’s has served our state at Vermont Department of Employment and Training, Department for Children and Families, has in-depth of knowldege in issues with our healthcare service systems, Vermont’s battered, abused, neglected and delinquent children as a Social Worker and Probation Officer.

-His public service includes sitting as a trustee on the Vermont State Employees’ Retirement Board and the Vermont Pension Investment Committee, a committee charged with investing $4+ billion dollars of state funds so that state employees, teachers, and municipal employees can retire with dignity; as well as many boards and committees.
+His history of public service includes sitting as a trustee on the Vermont State Employees’ Retirement Board and the Vermont Pension Investment Committee, a committee charged with investing $4+ billion dollars of state funds (so that state employees, teachers, and municipal employees can retire with dignity;) as well as many boards and committees.
 Because of Bob’s in-depth knowledge of the state healthcare plan, retirement system and state government as a whole, Bob has been sought by the state’s governors, treasurers and members of the legislature to sit on commissions and committees that examine state policies and procedures that impact the state’s workforce and retirement systems.
 Bob has testified to the Legislature on many issues impacting Vermonters.